An online learning approach to dynamic pricing and capacity sizing in service systems: Numerical Experiments

 See the top left panel of Figure \ref{fig:FixedMu} for $\lambda(p)$ in \eqref{logisticLmd}.
 In particular, the optimal pricing and staffing problem in \eqref{eq: maximizing revenue} now becomes

-In light of the closed-form steady-state formulas of the $M/M/1$ queue, we can analytically obtain the exact values of the optimal solutions $(p^*, \mu^*)$ and the corresponding objective value $f(\mu^*,p^*)$, with which we are able to benchmark the solutions from our online optimization algorithm.
+In light of the closed-form steady-state formulas of the $M/M/1$ queue, we can obtain the exact values of the optimal solutions $(\mu^*,p^*)$ and the corresponding objective value $f(\mu^*,p^*)$, with which we are able to benchmark the solutions from our online optimization algorithm.

-We first consider two one-dimensional online optimization problems in Section \ref{sec:OneDim}: \textit{online optimal pricing} and \textit{online optimal staffing}.
+We first consider two one-dimensional online optimization problems in Section \ref{sec:OneDim}.
 We next treat the two-dimensional \textit{pricing and staffing problem} in Section \ref{sec:TwoDim}.
-In Section \ref{sec:AsymOpt}, we compare our results to previously established asymptotic heavy-traffic solutions in \cite{LeeWard2014} as the system scale increases.
-Additional numerical experiments are provided in the e-companion: In Section \ref{sec:UnifStab} we show that our algorithm remains effective without the \textit{uniform stability} condition.
-In Sections \ref{sec:NumMG1} and \ref{sec:NumGG1} we consider the more general $GI/GI/1$ examples with phase-type and lognormal service time distributions.
+In Section \ref{sec:AsymOpt}, we compare our results to previously established asymptotic heavy-traffic solutions in \cite{LeeWard2014}.
+Additional numerical experiments are provided in the e-companion: In Section \ref{sec: para_robust} we investigate the robustness of GOLiQ to the hyperparameters.
+In Section \ref{sec: cmp_Tim} we benchmark the performance of GOLiQ to other online learning methods.
+Section \ref{sec: AddNum} includes more experiments regarding the relaxation of uniform stability and GOLiQ's performance in queues having other inter-arrival and service time distributions.